fenago/machine-learning-for-finance/lab_guides/Lab_10.md

-In this chapter, you got a brief overview of modern Bayesian machine learning and its applications in finance.
+In this lab, you got a brief overview of modern Bayesian machine learning and its applications in finance.
 We\'ve only touched upon this as it is a very active field of research from which we can expect many breakthroughs in the near future.
 It will be exciting to observe its development and bring its applications into production.

-Looking back at this chapter, we should feel confident in understanding the following:
+Looking back at this lab, we should feel confident in understanding the following: